Moncloa-Aravaca: Subdivision

 These green areas provide vital ecological corridors and recreational opportunities for the city's residents, making Moncloa-Aravaca known as "the green lung of Madrid" [3].

-Education

-The Colegio Japonés de Madrid, the Japanese international school in Madrid, is located in the El Plantío area.

 Demographics

-As of 2024, Moncloa-Aravaca has a population of approximately 145,411 inhabitants [2].
-The district exhibits a varied demographic profile, with areas like Aravaca and Valdemarín known for their upscale residential developments, including detached houses and modern apartments, while areas closer to the city center and the university campus cater to a student population [5].
+As of 2024, the district of Moncloa-Aravaca has an estimated population of approximately 145,411 inhabitants.

+The district presents a heterogeneous demographic profile.
+Neighbourhoods such as Aravaca and Valdemarín are characterised by predominantly residential areas with a concentration of higher-income households, including detached houses and recent apartment developments.
+By contrast, zones closer to the city centre and to the university campus host a significant student population and a greater proportion of temporary residents.

 History

 The history of Moncloa-Aravaca is deeply intertwined with the development of Madrid itself.
 The "Moncloa" area, particularly around the Palacio de la Moncloa, has long held governmental significance.
 The "Ciudad Universitaria" (University City) was a major development in the early 20th century, designed to consolidate Madrid's universities into a modern campus.
 Construction began in 1929, with key buildings designed by prominent architects and engineers, including Eduardo Torroja [7].
 However, the Spanish Civil War (1936-1939) saw the University City become a major battlefield, leading to significant damage that required extensive reconstruction after the war [7].